-This method can be used in place of the dual dial indicator method.
+Tools exist for a real-time accurate alignment in place of the dual dial indicator method.
+This will likely give more accurate results with the precision that allows for repeatability.
 Please follow the instructions given by the laser equipment manufacturer.